IderaInc/bouquet-private/README.md

     @data  “<dataJsonFileName>”

 Data JSON File should contain all the jso4n data that can be passed to FusionCharts constructor.
-<Strong>Right now the json format is simmilar to chart json data where dataSource key is picked up to render JSON data.</strong>
+<b>Right now the json format is simmilar to chart json data where dataSource key is picked up to render JSON data.</b>

-<h5>Command to generate Docs:</h5>
+<h4>Command to generate Docs:</h4>

     <path-to-jsdoc-bin>/jsdoc <source-folder-path>  -t <docstrap-tempalte-path>  -c <conf.json    -path>  -u <jsdoc-tutorials-path> -d <destination-folder-path>